kikwik/user-bundle/README.md

     Background:
         Given There is a user "test@example.com" with password "change-me" and "ROLE_USER" roles

+    Scenario: Change password should be protected
+        When I go to "/password/change"
+        Then the response status code should be 200 And I should not see a "[data-test='change-password-form']" element

+    Scenario: Change password
+        # auth with old password
+        When I am authenticated as "test@example.com" with password "change-me"
+        # change password
+        And I go to "/password/change"
+        Then I should see a "[data-test='change-password-form']" element When I fill in "change_password_form_newPassword_first" with "myNewPassword" And I fill in "change_password_form_newPassword_second" with "myNewPassword" And I press "change-password-submit"
+        Then I should see a ".alert.alert-success.change_password" element
+        # logout
+        When I go to "logout"
+        # re-auth with new password
+        And I am authenticated as "test@example.com" with password "myNewPassword" Then I should not see "Credenziali non valide."

+    Scenario: Request password should not be protected When I go to "/password/request"
+        Then the response status code should be 200 And I should see a "[data-test='request-password-form']" element

     Scenario: Login page has the forgot password link When I go to "/login"
-        Then I should see a "a[href='/password/request']" element
+        Then the response status code should be 200 And I should see a "a[href='/password/request']" element

     Scenario: Request password
         # try a wrog login
         When I go to "/login"
-        And I fill in "inputEmail" with "test@example.com" And I fill in "inputPassword" with "mySecterPassword" And I press "Sign in"
+        And I fill in "email" with "test@example.com" And I fill in "password" with "mySecterPassword" And I press "login-submit"
         Then I should see "Credenziali non valide."
         # request a new password
         When I go to "/password/request"